mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

-# Go For It!
-Part 3
+# Go Standard Library - Part 3

 This article is the third in a multi-part series on the Go programming language.
 It provides details on the Go Standard Library.